-Over the years, MS Office has metamorphosed into Office 365 and Google Apps has been rechristened as G Suite.
+Over the years, MS Office has metamorphosed into Office 365 and Google Apps has been rechristened as Google Workspace (formerly G Suite).

-Both Office 365 and G Suite are office suites – collective packages of software applications and associated services that can be purchased or subscribed to, in a package.
+Both Office 365 and Google Workspace (formerly G Suite) are office suites – collective packages of software applications and associated services that can be purchased or subscribed to, in a package.

 Once you subscribe to one of the services (or both) you can use various apps that allow you to create, share and collaborate on documents, spreadsheets and slides, and carry out a slew of business activities.